nakamura-taku/Morphological-Analysis/count_noun/README.md

-# Morphological-Analysis

-- This is my training page about morphological analysis

-## Count noun
+# Count noun

-- "count.py" is a script to count noun in a text.
-The text is "example_text.txt".
-You can know what word is the most appearing, and the number.
+- You can know what word is the most appering in the text.

+## You need...
+- "count.py" is a script.
+"example_text.txt" : the text you want to count noun.
 ```
 python count.py
 ```